dasistwas/eu_einvoice/README.md

 def before_einvoice_generation(doc: "SalesInvoice", event: str):
-    """Modify the Sales Invoice object before generating the eInvoice.""" doc.customer_name = "Special Customer Name, only for eInvoices"
+    """Modify the Sales Invoice object before generating the eInvoice.""" doc.customer_name = "Special Customer Name"

 def after_einvoice_generation(doc: "SalesInvoice", event: str, einvoice: "Document"):
-    """Modify the generated eInvoice after it was created.""" einvoice.trade.agreement.buyer.name = "Special Customer Name, only for eInvoices"
+    """Modify the generated eInvoice after it was created.""" einvoice.trade.agreement.buyer.name = doc.customer_name
 ```

+> [!WARNING]
+> These methods are also triggered during the `validate` event of the **Sales Invoice**.
+In this case, if you change the Sales Invoice object, these changes will be saved to the database.

 ## Validation